Deposit deduction calculator

-All residential tenancy deposits in Scotland need to be registered and lodged with an approved deposit agency: Safe Deposits Scotland, My Deposit Scotland or Letting Protection Service Scotland.
-Any Scottish letting agents must choose one of the three approved deposit agencies.
+In Scotland, all residential tenancy deposits must be registered and held with one of the approved deposit agencies: Safe Deposits Scotland, My Deposit Scotland, or Letting Protection Service Scotland.
+All Scottish letting agents are obliged to use one of these three agencies.

-This point refers to our tenants – all flats let by Edinburgh Letting Centre have been cleaned up to a professional standard prior to the check-in and on checkout should be handed over in a similar state.
+This point refers to our tenants – all flats let by ELC Sales & Lettings have been cleaned up to a professional standard prior to the check-in and on checkout should be handed over in a similar state.

 Damage vs. wear and tear

 Wear and tear is normal and not subject to any deductions – like smudges on the wall where the sofa was, dirty patches on the carpet by the door – the list can be very long as any item provided by the landlord has a certain lifespan.
 But blue tack marks on walls, bath enamel chips and heat marks on worktops, for example, are damages deductible from the deposit.
-Edinburgh Letting Centre will always try to minimize the damage.
+ELC Sales & Lettings will always try to minimize the damage.
 We will try to repair first or approximate damage value before replacement.

 All flats let by Edinburgh Letting Centre have been cleaned up to a professional standard prior to the check-in and on checkout should be handed over in a similar state.
 Professional cleaners are very expensive.
 They charge between £15 and £20 per hour for deep end of tenancy cleaning.
 On average, it takes around 12 hours to bring a 2 bedroom flat of average cleanliness up to an acceptable check out standard.

 How big is your flat?1 bedroom 2 bedroom 3 bedroom 4 bedroom 5 bedroom

 How many hours did you spend cleaning you property?